marsupialmarcos/data-structures/README.md

 Binary trees are trees that can only have 0, 1, or 2 children.
 Remember that trees are recursive data structures and therefore a tree's children are themselves trees and can each have 0, 1, or 2 children.
 In a binary search tree, one child (out of potentially two) will always be less than the node's value (based on whatever sorting condition you wish) and the other child will always be greater than the node's value.
 Whether it is the 'left' or the 'right' child which is greater or lesser is consistent throughout the binary search tree.
 This structure results in particularly fast find operations.
 You'll be asked to answer just how fast yourself.
 A binary search tree would be great for....
 A dictionary of all English words.

 Implement a binarySearchTree class with the following properties:
-A .left property, a binary search tree (BST) where all values are lower than the current value.
+* A .left property, a binary search tree (BST) where all values are lower than the current value.
-A .right property, a BST where all values are higher than the current value.
+* A .right property, a BST where all values are higher than the current value.
-A .insert() method, which accepts a value and places it in the tree in the correct position.
+* A .insert() method, which accepts a value and places it in the tree in the correct * position.
-A .contains() method, which accepts a value and returns a boolean reflecting whether or not the value is contained in the tree.
+* A .contains() method, which accepts a value and returns a boolean reflecting whether or not the value is contained in the tree.
-A .depthFirstLog() method, which accepts a callback and executes it on every value contained in the tree.
+* A .depthFirstLog() method, which accepts a callback and executes it on every value contained in the tree.
 What is the time complexity of the above functions?

 Use case: Given a list of a million numbers, write a function that takes a new number and returns the closest number in the list using your BST.
 Profile this against the same operation using an array.

 Tests

 For each of the data structures you have implemented, go back and add at least one additional unit test.
 If possible, try to add a test that will require you improve your implementation in order to make the test pass.

-APIs and Implementation: A Note on Communicating Your Intentions as a Developer
+**APIs and Implementation: A Note on Communicating Your Intentions as a Developer**

-tl;dr: prefix private properties and methods with an underscore
+**tl;dr:** *prefix private properties and methods with an underscore*

-APIs are more than just URLs that return data; API is a general term that refers to the visible surface of any system, object, or library with which your code interacts.
-E.g., an airplane has an API that consists of knobs, dials, pedals, and a yoke which allow the pilot to make use of the airplane's underlying implementation--an engine, wings, and rudders.
+APIs are more than just URLs that return data; **API** is a general term that refers to the visible surface of any system, object, or library with which your code interacts.
+E.g., an airplane has an API that consists of knobs, dials, pedals, and a yoke which allow the pilot to make use of the airplane's underlying **implementation**--an engine, wings, and rudders.
 Importantly, the next model of airplane will probably have improvements to the engine, but the pilot need not know about this, as the controls will remain basically unchanged.

 This relationship between APIs and implementations--that they remain independent--is what keeps the towering stacks of software we use everyday from falling over.